Source-Code-Wizard/OpenSea-FrontEnd/README.md

 :heavy_check_mark: Frontend was made using React.js ,CSS and React-Bootstrap.

+## Appendix

+This project is introduced as an assignment for the Web-applications Implementation course (NKUA) with a deadline until 30/9/2022.
+This project is 90% finished!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).